 - Craniofacial, Oral Biology, Genetics & Dental Development

 - Immunology, Inflammation, Microbiology, Caries & Microbiome Research

-Dr. Christopher Squier, professor of Oral Pathology, Radiology and Medicine, and director, Research and Graduate Studies, directs the training program.
-Dr. Steve Levy, professor of Preventive and Community Dentistry, is the associate director.
-The Faculty Leadership Team consists of Dr. Brad A. Amendt, associate dean for research, professor in the Department of Periodontics and director of the Iowa Dental & Craniofacial Research Center; Dr. Peter Damiano, director, University of Iowa Public Policy Center, and professor in the Department of Preventive and Community Dentistry and Iowa Dental & Craniofacial Research Center; Dr. Isabel Denry, professor in the Department of Prosthodontics and the Iowa Dental & Craniofacial Research Center; Dr. John Keller, professor in the Department of Oral and Maxillofacial Surgery and dean of the Graduate College; and Dr. Jeffrey Murray, professor, Pediatrics and Pediatric Dentistry, and director of the University of Iowa Hub for FaceBase.
+Dr. Steven M. Levy, professor of Preventive and Community Dentistry, directs the training program.
+Dr. Brad A. Amendt, associate dean for research, professor in the Department of Periodontics and director of the Iowa Dental & Craniofacial Anomalies Research Center is the associate director.
+The Faculty Leadership Team consists of Dr. Christopher A. Squier, professor emeritus and previous training program director; Dr. Peter Damiano, director, University of Iowa Public Policy Center, and professor in the Department of Preventive and Community Dentistry; Dr. Isabel Denry, professor in the Department of Prosthodontics; Dr. John Keller, professor in the Department of Oral and Maxillofacial Surgery and dean of the Graduate College; Dr. Jeffrey A. Banas, director of the Oral Science MS and PhD programs and professor in the Department of Pediatric Dentistry; and Dr. Jeffrey Murray, professor in the Departments of Pediatrics and Pediatric Dentistry.

 Ph.D.
 Training Programs